ncdc/kcp/README.md

 ### Host thousands (*) of small-ish Kubernetes-like [logical clusters](docs/investigations/logical-clusters.md) in a single instance

-* Orders of magnitude smaller than a typical large, shared, multi-tenant cluster (~50 resources per cluster)
+* Orders of magnitude fewer resources (~50) in a logical cluster compared to a typical multi-tenant Kubernetes cluster
 * Inexpensive - nearly for free in terms of resource utilization & cost for an empty cluster
 * Independent - install different versions of a CRD in each logical cluster (!!!)
 * Per-cluster administrative rights - each "owner" (person/team/group) of a cluster is a full admin